 NOTE: Riding in a group in these conditions would increase even more the air filter maintenance.
-Refer to A/R F/LTER CLEANING AND OIL/NG in this section for maintenance procedure.
+Refer to AIR FILTER CLEANING AND OIL ING in this subsection for maintenance procedure.

 NOTE: An accessory pre-filter for "dusty conditions" may be used.
 Contact an authorized Can-Am dealer for details.